A History of LGBTQIA+ and Pride Month Marketing

 Like we talked about earlier, it was illegal to be non-heterosexual in public and engage in intimate acts of the sort.

 When police entered John Lawrence’s Houston, Texas apartment in response to a reported weapons disturbance, they caught him being intimate with his partner, another man named Tyron Garner.
-The couple was arrested for violating Texas’ “Homosexual Conduct” law.
+The couple was arrested for violating Texas’s “Homosexual Conduct” law.
 This law did not punish heterosexual couples for acting intimately.

 Texas is known for its regressive policies (see: Roe v.
 Wade), but this one takes the cake for invasion of privacy to the point that it reveals the thin line between separation of church and state.